Senior benefits from laughter contribute to their overall wellbeing, aside from a brief comic relief.

 Cousins devised his own healing regimen, which included watching a continuous stream of humorous films.
 He claimed that ten minutes of belly laughs produced two hours of pain-free sleep, something even morphine could not provide.
 After several years of laughter therapy, he was able to resume a normal life.

-7 Ways Laughter Benefits You
+7 Ways Seniors Feel Benefits from Laughter

 Here’s how a good belly laugh helps a senior’s body and mind: